Meet the Team

 With a background as a Partner in a leading London law firm, Peter has also worked as a legal author, a lecturer for Nottingham Law School, a visiting senior fellow at the Russian State University of Justice, and an editor of Motor Law.

+Joelle is a solicitor in the commercial litigation, debt recovery and insolvency team.
 Joelle joined CJJ Law as a paralegal at the start of 2017.
-She studied Law at the University of Reading and achieved an upper second class honours LLB degree.
-Joelle went on to complete the Legal Practice Course with Commendation and MSc in Law, Business and Management at the University of Law in London.
-Joelle began her Training Contract with us in August 2018 and supports our Commercial Litigation and debt recovery team, Employment, Insolvency and Intellectual property teams.
+She studied Law at the University of Reading and went on to complete the Legal Practice Course with Commendation and a MSc in Law, Business and Management at the University of Law in London.
+Joelle began her Training Contract with us in August 2018 before she qualified as a solicitor in March 2020.

 Joelle is fluent in French and Swahili.